csabapalfi/web-perf-like-its-2017/README.md

 Everything is changing so fast: new devices, JS framework of the day, the expectations of our users.
 How do we respond?

-What's the current state of the art in web performance?
+What's the current state of the art in web performance analytics?
 What's worth measuring and how?
 What are some common pain points?

 Let's find out!

 ## Speaker